iamshadmirza/BlogsByShad/blogs/mongodb-simplified/mongodb-part1.md

 MongoDB is a database that is **based on document model**.
 It is a non-relational type database.

-Now what is relational and non-relational databases?
+Now what is relational and non-relational databases? 🤔

 Assume RDBMS (Relational Database Management System) **like an "Excel Sheet"** with **Rows** and **Columns** to save data in the form of tables.
 This table will have unique ID to identify each row and where multiple fields are distributed along the column.
-These types of databases usually have relationships between them, **hence the name "Relational Database"**.
+These types of databases usually have relationships between them, **hence the name "Relational Database"** 💡.

-Whereas `MongoDB` (DBMS) saves data in **JSON-like documents** inside a collection having no relationships with other documents hence they are called "Non-Relationship Database" types. **Example** of JSON like object is shown below 👇🏼:
+Whereas **MongoDB** (DBMS) saves data in **JSON-like documents** inside a collection having no relationships with other documents hence they are called "Non-Relationship Database" types. **Example** of JSON like object is shown below 👇🏼:

 ```json
 {